jdavidhermoso/quidditch-teams-browser/readme.md

 ###### Steps for deploying
 **Previous**
 You need a php server.
-Locally, using XAMPP or remote, and importing booklibrary.sql file onto a MySql database.
+Locally, using XAMPP or remote, and importing quidditchBrowser.sql file onto a MySql database.

 1. **npm install**
 2. **bower install**